Dominican Republic cenbank issues cryptocurrencies warning

 Mexico appears to be taking a more moderate approach.
 Central bank governor Agustín Carstens has said the monetary authority is studying the use of Bitcoin and other virtual assets.
 He has pointed out that the bank is approaching any formal adoption of the currencies with great care to determine the best course forward.

-Subscribe to the most trusted business intelligence platform in Latin America.
-Let us show you our solutions for Suppliers, Contractors, Operators, Government, Legal, Financial and Insurance.
+Subscribe to the leading business intelligence platform in Latin America with different tools for Providers, Contractors, Operators, Government, Legal, Financial and Insurance industries.

 Subscribe to Latin America’s most trusted business intelligence platform.

-Other projects
+Other projects in: ICT

-Get key information on thousands of projects in Latin America, from current stage, to capex, related companies, key contacts and more.
+Get critical information about thousands of ICT projects in Latin America: what stages they're in, capex, related companies, contacts and more.

 - Current stage: